osuosl/osuosl-pelican/content/about/about_people.rst

 Max joined the OSL in early 2022, and is split half time between OSL and the `Center for Quantitative Life Sciences (CQLS)`_.
 He received his degree in Computer Systems degree from OSU EECS in 2019, and spent two years at the `Clackamas Education Service District`_ assisting school districts across Clackamas County with enterprise level computing and infrastructure, before returning to OSU.
 Max's hybrid position with the OSL and
 CQLS primarily focuses on delivering the services of a new community platform: the OpenPower Hub.
-In his free time Max spends his time with family and friends, in his home lab tinkering on some sort of computer or electronics, backpacking, skiing, seeking the perfect IPA, or playing video games of a complex fashion.
+In his free time Max spends it with family and friends, in his home lab tinkering on some sort of computer or electronics, backpacking, skiing, seeking the perfect IPA, or playing video games of a complex fashion.